-We are delighted to offer our patients treatment with donor eggs with only a short wait.
+We are delighted to offer our patients treatment with donor eggs.

 Our egg donation programme can help women in the following situations:

 • When women have undergone treatment for cancer, such as surgery, chemotherapy or radiotherapy, that often damages the eggs and ovaries so that no eggs are produced.

 • Where there has been recurrent IVF failure due to poor quality eggs or embryos, or not responding to stimulation, or they have just not been able to fall pregnant.

 • They may have been born with a congenital condition, which means that they have either absent or underdeveloped ovaries.

 • Sadly some women under the age of 40 go through a premature menopause.

 • Where there is a risk of passing genetic disorders to a child.

 • Declining ovarian function due to age.

 • Some women have tried and failed for many years to start a family, sometimes without a known cause of their infertility.